upatras-hci/iv/reports/12013254/readme.md

 NA GRAPSW AUTO!!!

 ## Command line1 (iv cli)
-Σε αυτήν την άσκηση χρησιμοποίησα την εντολή [pastel](https://github.com/sharkdp/pastel) από τις [διαθέσιμες](https://github.com/epidrome/dokey) ασκήσεις γραμμών εντολών. Αυτό το πακέτο χρησιμοποιεί χρώματα για να βελπτιώσει το CLI (Command Line Interface), εκτυπώνει δηλαδή χρωματισμένα κείμενα για να τα μετρατρέψει σε πιο όμορφα και αναγνωρήσιμα. Ακολούθησα προσεκτικά τις οδηγίες του repository.
+In this exercise I used the [pastel](https://github.com/sharkdp/pastel) από τις [διαθέσιμες](https://github.com/epidrome/dokey) command from the available command line exercises.This package uses colors to enhance the CLI (Command Line Interface), that is, it prints colored texts to make them more beautiful and recognizable.
+I followed the repository instructions carefully.
 Pastel is a command line tool for creating and editing colors in terminal applications.
 On Arch Linux, you can use Pastel to perform the following tasks: </br>
 1.Generate color codes in various formats (e.g., RGB, HEX, ANSI). </br>
 2.Apply color to text and background. </br>